CircuitMess/CircuitBlocks/README.md

 ## Running a dev environtment

+To build the electron native modules, you will need some build tools.
+More info at the [nodejs/node-gyp](https://github.com/nodejs/node-gyp#installation) github repo.

-Clone the repository, install all core and client dependencies and run with yarn:
+Clone the repository, install all core and client dependencies, build electron native modules:

 ```shell script
 git clone https://github.com/CircuitMess/CircuitBlocks.git